Our Scientific Approach

 Hereditary angioedema (HAE) most commonly occurs as a result of insufficient levels or function of a protein called C1 inhibitor (C1-INH), a naturally occurring inhibitor of the plasma kallikrein enzyme.
 C1-INH deficiency results in uncontrolled plasma kallikrein activity which leads to elevated levels of bradykinin and painful swelling affecting different body areas.

-Antagonism of the bradykinin B2 receptor is a well-tolerated, well-established, clinically proven mechanism of action in HAE.1,2,3 In 2017, based on detailed insights into the three-dimensional structure of the B2 receptor, Pharvaris was able to design a small molecule that fits in the pocket of the B2 receptor, where bradykinin naturally binds.4
+Antagonism of the bradykinin B2 receptor is a well-tolerated, well-established, clinically proven mechanism of action in HAE.1,2,3 Based on detailed insights into the three-dimensional structure of the B2 receptor, Pharvaris designed a small molecule that fits in the pocket of the B2 receptor, where bradykinin naturally binds.4

 *Footnotes

-By inhibiting bradykinin signaling through the bradykinin B2 receptor, we have the potential to treat the clinical signs of an HAE attack and also to prevent the occurrence of attacks.
-Based on its chemical properties, we are developing therapies that can be orally administered either by a capsule to enable rapid onset of activity for acute treatment, or through an extended-release tablet to enable sustained efficacy in prophylactic treatment.
+By inhibiting bradykinin signaling through the bradykinin B2 receptor, deucrictibant has the potential to treat the clinical manifestations of an HAE attack and also to prevent the occurrence of attacks.
+The therapeutic capabilities of deucrictibant can be harnessed in two distinct oral formulations: an immediate-release capsule to enable rapid onset of activity for the acute treatment of HAE attacks, and an extended-release tablet to enable sustained efficacy in the prophylactic treatment of HAE.
 With these two formulations, we aspire to provide people living with HAE treatment options with robust efficacy, a well-tolerated profile & low-burden administration which can be taken anywhere, anytime.

 Posters and Presentations